Azure/azure-policy/README.md

 There are also scenarios in which policy evaluation is skipped for resources in managed resource groups:
 - Cross-tenant requests in RGs managed by `Microsoft.Databricks/workspaces`
   - Policy evaluation is skipped for these scenarios, which occur at creation time when the Databricks RP deploys locked resources needed to power the service within the managed RG.
-This is done so that customer policy assignments do not lead to partial deployment of these resources, which could cause inintended billing and inability to modify.
+This is done so that customer policy assignments do not lead to partial deployment of these resources, which could cause unintended billing and inability to modify.
   - Databricks resources will have policy enforcement post-creation, when requests are made within the same tenant.
   - To provide feedback on this deployment experience, please leverage the [Databricks UserVoice](https://feedback.azure.com/forums/909463-azure-databricks).
 - Cross-tenant requests in RGs managed by `Microsoft.Solutions/applications`